electrical-breakdown/get-azure-device-owners/README.md

 <img src="/CSV_Screenshot.png" alt="Screenshot of what the exported CSV looks like" width="600px"/>

 # Conclusion
-This was mostly a quick practice project for me, and while writing it I also used Azure AD Connect to sync my personal on-prem AD environment with Azure AD to mimic the hybrid environment I work with at my day job.
+This was mostly a quick practice project for me, and while writing it I also gained the experience of using Azure AD Connect to sync my personal on-prem AD environment with Azure AD to mimic the hybrid environment I work with at my day job.